Savouring the cuisine of Sonoma wine country

 The Gustafson Family Winery is located in the mountains above Lake Sonoma.
 The winery was founded by Dan Gustafson, originally from Minnesota.
 His family vacationed in the area when he was a child.
 He dreamed of owning a winery and studied soils and micro-climates.
 In the early 2000s when he was in the market for land, he spotted a Madrone tree while on a country drive.
 He and his wife hopped the fence into what was then a sheep pasture to check out the tree, the oldest and largest Madrone tree in the county, and the soil in the area.
 Dan knew there was a connection between where these trees grew and wine grapes.
 It was a good micro-climate for big, bold red varietals.

 The winery was built from the ground up.
-The winery tasting room opened in 2009, the tasting room in Healdsburg two years ago.
+The winery tasting room opened in 2009, the tasting room in Healdsburg in 2014.
 I liked the rich body of the reds.
 The rosé was not too sweet and the Riesling was off-dry.
 All wines are made from grapes on the estate.
 Only 4,000 cases are produced a year.
 There is no distribution.
 Wines are sold through their tasting rooms and their wine club.
 You can also find the wine in local restaurants.

 The winery is in a scenic and isolated location.
 Tammy told us it makes a beautiful spot for a picnic.
 (There is a picnic area on site – bring your own lunch.)
 On their website, winemaker Emmett Reed says, “if you think you’ve gone too far, you’re probably almost there.”
 Tastings at the winery are available on Saturdays or by appointment on Fridays, Sundays and Mondays.
 The Tasting Room in downtown Healdsburg is open daily.